usanorth811/pelicancorp/ticket_examples/ticket_examples.md

 ### XML
 Extensible Markup Language (XML) is a markup language that defines a set of rules for encoding documents in a format that is both human-readable and machine-readable.
 It provides a simple standard for transmitting ticket data to be consumed by most ticket-management systems.

+### Legacy Format
+This is a replica of the format previously used in Newtin.
+Available in plain text, it remains as an option for those that would like to continue recieving their tickets in this truncated format.